1 Test (Pre or Post Travel), 2 Tests (Pre and Post Travel)

 It is important to remember that a PCR test does not replace measures that have been put in place for public safety such as social distancing and quarantining.

-PCR tests involve replicating DNA within a sample that is taken from a person’s nasal cavity.
+PCR tests involve replicating DNA within a sample that is taken from a person’s nasal and throat cavity.
 This is done so that there is a larger quantity of DNA to be examined.
 RNA may need to be converted to DNA for this to take place, as is the case with the COVID-19 PCR test.
-Once this stage of PCR testing is complete, medical professionals will examine the DNA to establish whether it is linked to a specific illness or disease.
+Once this stage of PCR testing is complete, we will examine the DNA to establish whether it is linked to a specific illness or disease.

-In the case of COVID-19 PCR testing, medical professionals will determine if the RNA in the sample is related to the coronavirus.
+In the case of COVID-19 PCR testing, we will determine if the RNA in the sample is related to the coronavirus.
 If the RNA is found to be linked to COVID-19, this means that the individual is currently infected with COVID-19 and may pose a risk to others.

 PCR stands for ‘polymerase chain reaction.’
 PCR testing involves duplicating DNA found within a sample obtained from an individual’s nasal cavity, in order to enlarge the quantity of DNA and allow for effective analysis.
 ‘Polymerase’ is an enzyme which contributes to the copying of DNA (deoxyribonucleic acid) or RNA (ribonucleic acid).

 Yes, the government are also using PCR testing to identify those who are currently infected with COVID-19, although those tests are unsuitable for travel.

-You will be informed of your results from the PCR test around 48 hours after your sample has been sent to the laboratory.
+You will be informed of your results from the PCR test around 48 hours after your sample has been received by the laboratory.
 You will also be given official documentation from the laboratory that will explain your results.